ARINC-IA/CSMIM/docs/best-practices.md

 underscore. <br />
 *Rationale:* This avoids lower-case/upper-case confusion.

-Do not repeat elements of the path of an object in the resource identifier. <br />
+Do not repeat elements of the object path in the resource identifier. <br />
-*Example:* Resource identifier `position` instead of `seat_position`, when the object path is `airline/furniture/seats/2/A`.
+*Example:* Resource identifier `position` instead of `seat_position`, when the resulting resource path is `airline/furniture/seats/2/A/position`.

 Choose the identifier of writable and executable resources such that the meaning of sending a command to that resource is immediately obvious.
 Consider using a verb for executable resources.
 Do not add suffixes such as `_command` or `_cmd`. <br />
-*Example:* Resource identifier `move` or `motion` instead of `motion_cmd`, when the object path is `airline/furniture/seats/2/A`.
+*Example:* Resource identifier `move` or `motion` instead of `motion_cmd`.
+Note that the MQTT Topic Name will include the operation:
+`v1/command/<user>/airline/furniture/seats/2/A/motion`.

-Choose the identifier of a `bool` resource type (or parameter or `dict` item) such that the meaning of the *true* and *false* value is immediately obvious.
+Choose the identifier of a `bool` data model item such that the meaning of the *true* and *false* value is immediately obvious.

 Use the `enum` data type to capture a *finite* number of states that will be processed by another device on the aircraft.
 Do not declare the enumeration to